The UK is full of "walking cities", but if you are heading for one of them, you'd better have a few cures for sore and tired tourist feet.

 You'd think comfortable, sturdy shoes would be an obvious choice for sightseeing.
 But you'd be amazed at how many visitors we see pounding the pavements in popular tourist spots wearing canvas espadrilles, flip flops or absolutely flat flatties.
 You can tell by the pained expressions on their faces that they are already regretting their choice of footwear.

-By all means, stock up on bargain priced Louboutins during the Harrods sale or make a pilgimage to the original, and incredibly snooty, Manolo Blahnik shop off the King's Road in London for killer stillettos.
+By all means, stock up on bargain-priced Louboutins during the Harrods sale or make a pilgrimage to the original, and incredibly snooty, Manolo Blahnik shop off the King's Road in London for killer stilettos.
 But take them home and save the blistering pleasure of wearing them for later.

 Okay - you've got the sensible shoes but you've still got swollen, tired feed.
 Have a look at some of the following tried and tested remedies.

-Nurses and other workers who stay on their feet all day know that support hosiery is not just for pregnant ladies and post menopausal women.
-The gentle pressure of good pair of support stockings, tights or knee socks helps prevent swollen feet and tired, aching calf muscles.
-These days they look just like regular stockings, tights and panty hose.
+Nurses and other workers who stay on their feet all day know that support hosiery is not just for pregnant ladies and postmenopausal women.
+The gentle pressure of a good pair of support stockings, tights or knee socks helps prevent swollen feet and tired, aching calf muscles.
+These days they look just like regular stockings, tights, and pantyhose.
 You can even get them as sexy, lace-topped thigh highs.
 And they also masquerade as lightweight knee socks you can wear under trousers or jeans.

-Maybe you've already bought a pair of the kind of compression socks recommended for long distance flights.
-Pop a few extra pair into your luggage to wear during your travels.
+Maybe you've already bought a pair of the kind of compression socks recommended for long-distance flights.
+Pop a few extra pairs into your luggage to wear during your travels.